Norfloxacin Tablet: Uses, Side Effects, Doasge, Precautions & More

 What is Norfloxacin?

-Norfloxacin is a synthetic, broad-spectrum antibacterial agent.
+Norfloxacin is a synthetic, broad-spectrum antibacterial agent, commonly referred to as norflox medicine.
 This broad spectrum antibiotic belongs to the fluoroquinolone family.
 Norfloxacin appears as a white to pale yellow crystalline powder that barely dissolves in water.
 This first-generation fluoroquinolone treats bacterial infections of the urinary tract and prostatitis.

 How Does Norfloxacin Work?